dschil138/Fulcrum/README.md

 This keyboard uses Ben Vallack's innovative approach to sub-20-key keyboards and extends it using 5-way switch joysticks and other features to improve the overall utility and comfort of the board.

 The four regular thumb keys are low profile choc switches, and the rest are MX.
-This is done to accommodate for the fact that your thumb sits on lower plane than the rest of your fingers while typing, helping to reduce hand strain.
+This is to accommodate the fact that your thumb sits on lower plane than the rest of your fingers, helping to reduce hand strain.

-The rotary encoders are positioned and angled to make them as easy to reach and use as possible.
-They are right where your hands expect them to be.

-The same is true with the 5-way switch joysticks on the thumbs.
-They are effortless to use.
-These joysticks are really the defining feature of this keyboard.
-They open up such a huge field of utility that once you use, it's hard to imagine going back to a keyboard that doesn't have them.
+The 5-way switch joysticks are the defining feature of this keyboard.
+They are positioned so that they can bu utilized with your thumb's natural range of motion, and are almost effortless to use.

 ## Bill Of Materials